Help us triple our reach, and drive systems change. Support ACTIVATE today!

 224.633.2424

-Nature Book Club: Braiding Sweetgrass (Part 2)
+Nature Book Club: January

-The Brushwood Nature Book Club is a place to talk about and explore nature literature in a friendly environment.
+The Brushwood Nature Book Club is a space to talk about and explore nature literature in a friendly environment.
 Each meeting includes discussion, creative writing, and art activities to engage with the themes of the chosen book, led by Brushwood’s Poet-in-Residence Kathryn Haydon, and writer-artist Megan Donahue.

 Initiatives